Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Methodology

 Until now, we get two LID measurements: $s$-LID that quantifies the spatial outlyingness, and $t$-LID that captures the temporal deviations.
 At the final step, we propose a novel approach that integrates them into a unified spatiotemporal outlier detection framework.
 This integration aims to leverage the strengths of both methods on spatial and temporal outlier detection, addressing the limitations of traditional methods that consider these aspects in isolation.

-To achieve an appropriate integration, we begin with the scale unification: the two LID measurements operate on different targets and has different scales, therefore, they are not directly comparable.
-We apply a sigmoid function $\sigma(x) = \frac{1}{1+e^{-x}}$ to effectively convert raw LID values into probabilistic scores between $[0, 1]$, allowing for consistent interpretation of the outlier likelihood.
-Then, to ensure only the points exhibiting significant outlyingness in both spatial and temporal perspective are highlighted, a multiplicative fusion is applied.
-Hence, the final probabilistic score, which we name as \textbf{s}patio\textbf{t}emporal \textbf{LID} ($st$-LID), can be written as:
+To achieve an appropriate integration, we begin with the scale unification.
+Since spatial and temporal LID operate on different feature spaces and exhibit different score distributions, they are not directly comparable.
+We apply a sigmoid function $\sigma(x) = \frac{1}{1+e^{-x}}$ to map raw LID values into a normalized range $[0, 1]$.
+This step acts as a baseline calibration, mapping the local intrinsic dimensionality into a consistent outlier likelihood across varied monitoring sites.
+To ensure that only points exhibiting significant outlyingness in both spatial and temporal perspectives are highlighted, a multiplicative fusion is applied:

-The proposed $st$-LID effectively leverages both spatial correlation and temporal dependence of the spatiotemporal displacement data.
-In contrast to the existing methods that fail to provide precise and localized details of the failure regions, $st$-LID can pinpoint the potential failure regions at early time step, enabling further analysis and timely rescue for catastrophic landslides.
+This multiplicative approach functions as a soft ``AND'' gate, effectively suppressing independent noise, such as localized sensor errors or transient temporal fluctuations, by amplifying signals where spatial clustering and temporal acceleration converge.
+Additionally, it also functions as a unified geometric measure designed to track multi-regime transitions.
+With $s$-LID captures the spatial outlyingness and $t$-LID identifies temporal shifts, the multiplication amplifies the signal only when these two distinct physical signatures align.
+This alignment marks the critical transition from a steady-state creep regime to an accelerated failure regime.
+While more complex fusion methods (e.g., rank-aggregation) could model specific dependencies, the multiplicative strategy provides a computationally efficient and interpretable precursor signal for real-time early warning.